-Bigdata is buzzword these days and every industry ranging from small scale to enterprise level is looking at it and trying to solve their problems and derive hidden insights from the data.
-More sophisticated algorithms, platforms, advanced tools from numerous vendors are getting released into the market and everyone is trying to solve problems in different way.
-Complete picture of Bigdata problem solving will go through the below mentioned phases.
+Big data is a buzzword these days and every industry ranging from small scale to enterprise level is looking at it and trying to solve their problems and derive hidden insights from the data.
+More sophisticated algorithms, platforms, and advanced tools from numerous vendors are getting released into the market and everyone is trying to solve problems in different ways.
+A complete picture of Bigdata problem solving will go through the below-mentioned phases.

-Destination Storage: HDFS, HBase, Cassandra, DynamoDB, AWS S3, GreenPlum, MongoDB etc.
+Destination Storage: HDFS, HBase, Cassandra, AWS DynamoDB, AWS S3, GreenPlum, MongoDB, etc.

 Features of Databricks product:

 - Interactively analyze, visualize, and curate your data – big or small.
 Leverage Python, SQL, or Scala and seamlessly weave together advanced analytics, streaming data and interactive queries.
 Collaborate with colleagues in real-time to discover insights.

 - Build live dashboards that capture insights from your data exploration.
 Allow colleagues to interact with and customize visualizations.
 Automatically update dashboards and underlying queries in response to changing data.

 - Scale the insights you’ve discovered by building data products that deliver value to your business and customers.
 Schedule execution of notebooks you’ve built or standard Spark jobs – either periodically or based on changes in the underlying data.

 - Dynamically provision and scale managed clusters.
 Seamlessly import data – from S3, local uploads, and a variety of other sources.
 Fault tolerance, security, and resource isolation are provided out of the box.
 Advanced management and monitoring tools to understand usage.